 Selling online was a tremendous cultural shift.
 It is an entirely new education to embark on, with an explosion of information and an intimidating learning curve.
 “It’s like starting all over again,” Steve said.

 But really, everything was new.
 Aside from having to get acclimated with an eCommerce business model, the Goedekers had no shipping experience and minimal knowledge of marketing.
 “The challenges have been many,” Steve commented.
 “From not knowing anything about how to start advertising, how to ship, how to deal with damages, hiring and training people.
 We literally were learning as we went along.”

 Not to mention, the lack of control made them uncomfortable.
 Working with delivery companies meant handing over part of the business to a stranger.
 “Everything we had ever done, we did by ourselves,” Mike said.

 Obviously, the bright point in all this was a chance for Goedeker’s to survive and thrive.
 Online retail proved to be a new vehicle for us to continue doing business.
 And though it’s been tough to handle all of our growth spurts over time, they have also served as a sign that we’re doing something right.

 Steve has very openly recognized that, without becoming an internet retailer, the business would have died out.
-“Goedeker's probably would have gone the way of many retailers such as all that have left this market in the last few years, like American TV & Appliance, Circuit City, Ultimate Electronics, and dozens of independents,” he said.
+“Goedeker's probably would have gone the way of many retailers that have left this market in the last few years, such as American TV & Appliance, Circuit City, Ultimate Electronics, and dozens of independents,” he said.

 But as it stands, Goedeker’s has enjoyed great success over the years, and the business has continued to grow.
 For comparison’s sake, we started with only 15 brands and around 4,000 products.
 Now we carry over 200 brands and boast a selection of over 180,000 available items, and these numbers continue to rise.